-The cost of cyber attacks on businesses across the UK is an eye-watering £34 billion annually, according to research by the CEBR (Centre of Economics and Business Research).
+The cost of cyber attacks on businesses across the UK is an eye-watering £27 billion annually, according to research by the UK Government Asset Service.

 The costs are huge but it’s not just about cash.
 The damage to your company’s reputation, longer-term harm to internal productivity and morale, theft of intellectual property and potential legal consequences must all be considered.

 With that in mind, businesses, no matter how small should be asking themselves what they are doing to protect against cybersecurity threats.

 The government-backed Cyber Essentials scheme is a good start.
 Seeking certification (which shows that you are committed to cybersecurity and protected against threats) can act as a security audit in itself, highlighting where your organisation is currently falling short.

 Measures such as next gen firewalls, email security and monitored anti virus software will likely address much of this, but the first line of defence in any organisation is its people so security awareness training is a must.

 As fraudsters develop greater sophistication, tools such as email or SMS phishing are becoming more and more common and harder to spot.

 As a result, business owners should always take a zero trust approach to external communications, following up by phone if unsure about the legitimacy of requests – and never click on links when you don’t know where they’ve come from.

 No matter how small the threat, anything that could impact digital infrastructure and consequently business continuity impacting services and customers, should be taken seriously.